harvey-earth/elilogs/README.md

 ## Configuration
 Configuration can be achieved by settings in the config.yml file.
 Copy the default-config.yml file to the same file as the binary or at __/etc/elilogs.config.yml__.
+Elasticsearch connections will be attempted in the following order.

+### Elasticsearch Cloud
+Ensure the `cloud_id` and `cloud_api_key` variables are properly set.

+### HTTPS certificate
+Set `ca_cert_path` to the local path where the certificate is located.
+Additionally the `username` and `password` values must be set to a user with proper access.

+### HTTPS Fingerprint
+Set `certificate_fingerprint` with the SHA256 fingerprint value of the CA certificate.
+Additionally the `username` and `password` values must be set to a user with proper access.

+### Basic authentication
+If only the `username` and `password` values are set, the connection is attempted with Basic authentication.

 ## Usage
 ### check